intelowlproject/GreedyBear/docs/source/Usage.md

 The available attack_type are:

 * `scanner`: IP addresses captured by the honeypots while performing attacks
-* `payload_request': IP addresses and domains extracted from payloads that would have been executed after a speficic attack would have been successful
+* `payload_request`: IP addresses and domains extracted from payloads that would have been executed after a speficic attack would have been successful
 * `all`: get all types at once